HonorHealth - A rich history

 John C. Lincoln Health Network

-- As communities continued to expand north into Cave Creek, Anthem and beyond, the Sonoran Health and Emergency Center opened in 2013 to help meet their residents' healthcare needs.
+As communities continued to expand north into Cave Creek, Anthem and beyond, the Sonoran Health and Emergency Center opened in 2013 and further expanded in 2020 with the opening of Sonoran Crossing Medical Center.
 The facility is just east of Interstate 17, between Dove Valley Boulevard and Carefree Highway.

 Over a combined history spanning 140-plus years, HonorHealth continually invested in new and better ways to serve our community and its healthcare needs.
 One key factor remains the same in the 21st century: We always will be honored to be a part of your community.